wheelsbot7/laughing-carnival/content/blog/ultrakillthemes/index.md

 else as the cringe sinner soyjak burning in hell.
-I'm exaggerating, obviously, but a major part of interpreting Inferno in a modern context is recognizing which parts were written as an enduring depiction of eternal damnation couched in a time when Florence was a sovereign state, and which parts were one guy trying to cement his specific vision of Christianity after 13 centuries of heresies, schisms, and crusades.
+I'm exaggerating, obviously, but a major part of interpreting Inferno in a modern context is recognizing which parts were written as an enduring depiction of eternal damnation couched in a time when Florence was a sovereign state.
+Additionally, you have to figure out which parts were one guy trying to cement his specific vision of Christianity after 13 centuries of heresies, schisms, and crusades.

 This theological hodgepodge makes for a very flexible setting, where Archangel Gabriel and King Minos can coexist.
 In a way, Hakita is just taking advantage of